What’s Good About Anger? 16-week Anger Management Certificate Course

 Logging anger, triggering situations and applying new approaches helps individuals to contain and manage anger.

-This course is based on the fourth (2016) edition of What’s Good About Anger?.
+This course is based on the 2021 edition of the What’s Good About Anger?
+Dealing with Rage book/workbook.

 Goals: To reduce levels of anger in provocative situations.
 To learn effective coping behaviors in order to halt escalation of anger and to resolve conflicts